Frequently Asked Questions - TSCRA

 TSCRA special rangers are not part of a government agency and are not paid for with taxpayer dollars.

-For more on the TSCRA special rangers, or to contact your local ranger, click here.
+Visit our Theft and Law page for more information on the TSCRA special rangers or to contact your local ranger.

 Yes, cattle theft, also known as cattle rustling, still happens in Texas.
-The TSCRA special rangers investigated an average of 1000 cases each year in Texas and Oklahoma, primarily involving stray or stolen livestock.
-Working closely with federal, state and local law enforcement officers, the special rangers recover or account for approximately $5 million in assets for members & non-members each year.
+The TSCRA special rangers investigate an average of 1,000 cases each year in Texas and Oklahoma, primarily involving stray or stolen livestock.
+Working closely with federal, state, and local law enforcement officers, the special rangers recover or account for approximately $5 million in assets for members and non-members each year.

 TSCRA strongly supports and defends a free enterprise system, protecting private property rights, and protecting and enhancing our natural resources.
-For more information on specific state and federal issues, including policy fact sheets, please visit the TSCRA Issues and Policy page by clicking here.
+For more information on specific state and federal issues, including policy fact sheets, please visit the TSCRA Issues and Policy page.

 No, the association does not offer legal representation for individual members.

-The association’s Political Action Committee, TSCRA PAC, helps to ensure the election of state, local and federal candidates who share our beliefs and interests.
-To learn more about the TSCRA PAC and how you can help in this effort, click here.
+The association’s Political Action Committee, TSCRA PAC, helps to ensure the election of state, local, and federal candidates who share our beliefs and interests.
+To learn more about the TSCRA PAC and how you can help in this effort, please visit the TSCRA PAC page.